ShaikFayaz6/SE_FindResaerchOpportunities/README.md

-# SE_FindResaerchOpportunities
+# EurekaTribe
-A tool to Find Resaerch Opportunities
+inclusive website for disabled to provide interface for available research opportunities